pccitizen/imonitorg/README.md

 8-14-2022: Image copy error may cause tcppings to not appear for 1st day of use.

 2-24-2023: New 3B/3B+ jessie/stretch images.
 NOTE near realtime plot [5 min delay] of perf, linked on pi home page
 2-24-2023: A tcpdump script runs to detect off-network unsolicited TCP SYNs to pi.
 If you expect these, edit /root/rpimonitor_edits.sh to remove tcpdumps.
+5-2023: VM ubuntu 22.04 ova image available, tested with VirtualBox on win10, rocky, centos8 linux.